Cognitive, Auditory, and Neural Bases of Language and Speech Research Group

 The Cognitive, Auditory, and Neural Bases of Language and Speech (CANBLS) Research Group brings together researchers from Duke campus and medical school to explore in depth the many aspects that contribute to our unique ability to generate, and communicate via language and speech.
 The aim is to share ongoing research and inspire collaborations across campus combining the different research approaches represented in the group (developmental, clinical, neuroimaging, engineering, etc.) to push our understanding of the cognitive, auditory, and neural bases of language and speech.

-The group meets once a month, at 4 p.m.
-Wednesdays, in the CCN Conference Room, LSRC B240, and is open to all students, faculty, and staff at Duke and UNC Chapel Hill.
-Please see the list of 2018 Spring Semester meetings below.
+The group meets monthly at 3 p.m. on MONDAYs, in the CCN Conference Room, LSRC B240.
+Seminars are open to all students, faculty, and staff at Duke and UNC-Chapel Hill.
+Please see below for the latest list of seminars.
 CANBLS is administered by the Duke Institute for Brain Sciences.
-For more information or to have your name added to the CANBLS list, please contact Greg Cogan, co-convenor, at .
+For more information or to have your name added to the CANBLS listserv, please contact Greg Cogan, co-convenor, at .

-- Elika Bergelson, Psychology and Neuroscience, Center for Cognitive Neuroscience
+- Elika Bergelson, Psychology & Neuroscience, Center for Cognitive Neuroscience

-- Jennifer Groh, Psychology and Neuroscience, Neurobiology, Center for Cognitive Neuroscience
+- Jennifer Groh, Psychology & Neuroscience, Neurobiology, Center for Cognitive Neuroscience

 - Tobias Overath, Duke Institute for Brain Sciences, Psychology and Neuroscience, Center for Cognitive Neuroscience